Grants & Funding

-The scholarships are open to school leavers who live in the Gore District and are aged 19 years or under.
+The scholarships are open to school leavers aged 19 years or under.
 They must be going on to study at a tertiary level.

 Gore Creative Communities Scheme

-We have a partnership with Creative New Zealand to promote, support and increase participation in community arts and cultural activities in the Gore district.
-Each year Creative New Zealand provides Creative Communities Scheme funding to Council to distribute.
+We have a partnership with Creative New Zealand to promote, support and increase participation in community arts and cultural activities in the Gore District.
+Each year Creative New Zealand provides Creative Communities Scheme funding to the Council to distribute.

-There is no maximum amount you can apply for, however grants usually range between $200 - $2,000.
-Any group, organisation or individual that can meet the grant criteria can apply, however, grants are not for individual gain.
+There is no maximum amount you can apply for.
+Any group, organisation or individual meeting the grant criteria can apply.
+However, grants are not for individual gain.

 Sport NZ Rural Travel Fund